 Memories of Jamaica Online Event

-Take A Walk Down Memory Lane With PACE Canada on Sunday November 7th 2PM to 4 PM
+Take A Walk Down Memory Lane With PACE Canada on Sunday November 7th 2 PM to 4 PM.

 DJ Eugene from PsycoSoul is a highly respected and talented Toronto DJ, whose repertoire is one of the most diverse.
-He is able to deliver selections to set the mood for the perfect atmosphere, whether you are hosting a Luncheon, Dance Party, Fundraiser, or Wedding – always with a clean, clear, enjoyable sound.
+He is able to deliver selections to set the mood for the perfect atmosphere.
+He has performed with the Fab 5 band and Merritone Music and is the resident DJ for PACE .